tomasbulva/spatest/readme.md

 Cons:
 - I don't think it would be possible to use with import-maps (tailor is solving similar issue)
-- no native CLI instead is using Lerna to help orchestrate microui-microservices
+- no native CLI instead is using Lerna to help orchestrate microui as microservices
 - I was not able to preload/prefetch any assets across fragments
 - small community